Professor Nicole Nicotera earned her Ph.D. in Social Welfare Research at the University of Washington, Seattle.

 Areas of interest:

-Prof. Nicole Nicotera's research and scholarship focus on: measuring civic development in children, interventions to enhance civic leadership and positive youth development, and issues of unearned privilege and oppression in social work practice, education and research.
+Professor Nicole Nicotera's research and scholarship focus on promoting health and well-being across the life span, mind-body-spirit practices as pathways to well-being, and issues of unearned privilege and oppression in social work practice, education and research.

 Prof. Nicotera's clinical practice experience included work with children and families in a community mental health center, where she used art, play and sand tray therapies.
 She also has extensive school social work experience with seriously emotionally and behaviorally challenged children and their families.